mgeraci/auto-hud/README.md

 ## Configuration
 Auto HUD requires two configuration files in the project root to run, `localsettings.py` and `constants.py`.
-Localsettings contains personal sitewide settings, like api keys and birthdays.
+Localsettings contains personal settings, like api keys and birthdays.
 Constants contains non-sensitive sitewide settings, like the order of modules.